jundalisay/sp/content/en/research/sarkar/human-body/part-2b.md

 This is one of the main differences between the biological structure of human beings and that of other bipeds.

-If a baby is born prematurely there is a risk that it may die.
+If a baby is born prematurely there, is a risk that it may die.

 If the parents live in an isolated rural area and are unable to provide proper medical attention for their baby, it may be wrapped in cotton collected from the shimul tree [silk cotton tree, Bombax ceiba L.] and kept in a wooden cot for 2 months.

 The cotton should be soaked in pure ghee and changed regularly.
 This simple arrangement will provide a congenial environment for the baby to grow healthy and strong.

-Chimpanzees, orang-utans and gorillas are all tailless apes, but their backbones bear larger tail bones inside their bodies than those of human beings.
+Chimpanzees, orangutans and gorillas are all tailless apes.
+- But their backbones bear larger tail bones inside their bodies than those of humans.

 Human beings have only one tail bone inside their bodies, but the tailless apes have more than one, all inside the body, so they cannot stand erect like human beings.

 They have to bend a bit, so their posterior portion is bigger than that of humans.

-The cranium – a container made of bones for the brain – of tailless apes is a bit smaller than that of humans.
-This is why tailless apes have fewer nerve cells in the brain.
+The cranium is a container made of bones for the brain.
+- That of tailless apes is smaller than that of humans.
+- This is why tailless apes have fewer nerve cells in the brain.

 In the case of humans, the fetus' growth rate is faster in the second 4 months of pregnancy.

 But in the same period, the tail grows at a comparatively slower rate.

 In the case of tailless apes, the tail bone continues to grow at the same rate as the fetus.